mmguinness/portfolio/CV.md

  [Education](#education) - [Employment](#employment) - [Interests](#interests)

 I’m a former architect who loves designing and building things, recently with code.
 I bring a keen eye for detail, project planning, full-life-cycle thinking and iterative working methods.
-So far in my career, I have learnt to contribute and lead on large complex projects, working closely with design teams, consultants, contractors, clients, stakeholders and the public.
+So far in my career, I have learnt to contribute and lead on large complex projects, working closely with design teams, consultants, building-contractors, clients, stakeholders and the public.

 Recent graduate of [Makers Academy](https://makers.tech/about-us/) coding bootcamp.